-- Hatfield Township revenue remained strong which has led to no tax increases for the second year in a row for 2016. - Hatfield Township has remained committed to taking care of its roads and bridges.
-In 2015, the Township spent \$450,000 from the General Fund and \$242,000 from Liquid Fuels to repave the roads throughout the Township. - Hatfield Aquatic Center had its best year on the books.
-Over the summer, the Aquatic Center made \$130,000 over budget for membership and daily passes. - Hatfield Township Police (Uniform) Pension has return to funding levels prior to the Great Recession of 2008, with an 85% funding rate.
-The Non-Uniform Defined Benefit Pension is now at 104% funded.
+- Hatfield Township revenue remained strong, which has led to no tax increases for the third year in a row for 2016. - The real estate market in the Township improved, as evidenced by a 58% gain in Transfer Taxes collected in 2016 versus 2015. - Hatfield Township Police (Uniform) Pension has returned to funding levels prior to the Great Recession of 2008, with an 82% funding rate.
+The Non-Uniform Defined Benefit Pension is now 96% funded.